 The innovative, flexible format of this online program lets participants maintain their careers and personal lives while earning a master’s degree over the course two years (four semesters).

-The DEL-MEM program is a two-year, four-semester, 30-credit program that focuses on interdisciplinary approaches to environmental management.
-Through individual and group coursework, and your master's project, students tackle real-life case studies containing problems and solutions directly related to your current profession.
+The DEL-MEM program focuses on interdisciplinary approaches to environmental management.
+Through individual and group coursework and a master's project, you’ll deepen your knowledge of core concepts and tackle real-life case studies that are directly related to your current profession.

-- Professional Writing Course -- 1 credit (required)
+- Professional writing course -- 1 credit

-- Core courses -- 12 credits (required):
+- Core courses -- 12 credits

 - Ecosystem Science & Management or Environmental Decision Analysis